Can Marriage Survive Drug Addiction?

 If you suspect that your spouse is addicted to drugs, you may have noticed some or all of the following signs of drug addiction:

-- Secretive behavior that includes being dishonest about how much drugs are being used, how frequently, and when
+- Secretive behavior includes being dishonest about how much drugs are being used, how frequently, and when

 - Isolating from others and/or withdrawing from previously enjoyed activities or hobbies